sootsim record

 --format <type>webm | mp4 | gif | png (inferred from —output extension; stateful mode is webm/mp4 only)

---mode <kind>video | live | combined (default: video). live captures the event stream; combined captures both and uploads automatically
+--mode <kind>video | live | combined (default: video). live captures the event stream; combined captures both and uploads automatically.
+NOTE: live/combined upload to /preview/<id> whose id is bundle-derived, so re-recording the same app overwrites the previous preview

 --duration <seconds>recording duration (default: 10, atomic mode only)